Merzasphor/MWSE/docs/source/types/tes3moon.md

 ### `texture`

 *Read-only*.
 The texture to use for the moon.
+These look like "Textures\tx_masser".
+The actual texture that is used is determined by the current moon phase.

 **Returns**: